 A criminal justice major could qualify you for an array of law enforcement roles, including a police officer, park ranger, paralegal, and forensics expert.
-Some criminal justice jobs, such as computer forensics expert, are more technical than others.
+Some criminal justice jobs, such as forensics, are more specialized than others.
 While some roles, such as fish and game warden or detective, are more physical.
 No matter which role you choose, there are a number of skills any employer will look for in someone with a criminal justice degree.

 Applying Ethical Standards to Criminal Justice Issues

 Criminal justice professionals are on the front lines of maintaining and upholding the basic ethical standards of society.
 Across a number of related fields—from policing to park rangering—legal as well as moral ethics are paramount for success.
 A criminal justice professional should not just be well-versed in the details of the law but should also understand and embody the spirit of ethics.

 Basically, a criminal justice professional should have a sense of right versus wrong, even when those ethics are tested by difficult people or situations.
 If you select this vocation, there's a good chance you'll end up in a position of power that demands public trust.
 Maintaining scrupulous ethics will help you model standards throughout your department or office, and help you influence positive outcomes and consequences whatever your chosen field.

 - Adapting to Changing Circumstances

 - Analyzing Societal and Economic Factors Contributing to Crime

 A big part of most criminal justice careers involves writing.
 Therefore, strong written communication skills are essential.

 For example, you may need to create reports to get approval for a warrant.
 Or, you may need to keep key records of policy papers or create proposals for funding.
 In most cases, a well-written report could mean the difference between convicting a known felon or setting them free.
 All too often, cases are often lost (or go un-tried) because of poorly written arrest reports.